DDMAL/linkedmusic-website/papers.md

 ***

+Gillis-Webber, Frances, and C. Maria Keet.
+2022.
+“A Review of Multilingualism in and for Ontologies.” *ArXiv:2210.02807*, Artificial Intelligence, , October, 22. https://doi.org/10.48550/arXiv.2210.02807.

+> The Multilingual Semantic Web has been in focus for over a decade.
+Multilingualism in Linked Data and RDF has shown substantial adoption, but this is unclear for ontologies since the last review 15 years ago.
+One of the design goals for OWL was internationalisation, with the aim that an ontology is usable across languages and cultures.
+Much research to improve on multilingual ontologies has taken place in the meantime, and presumably multilingual linked data could use multilingual ontologies.
+Therefore, this review seeks to (i) elucidate and compare the modelling options for multilingual ontologies, (ii) examine extant ontologies for their multilingualism, and (iii) evaluate ontology editors for their ability to manage a multilingual ontology.

+***

+Haller, Armin, Axel Polleres, Daniil Dobriy, Nicolas Ferranti, and Sergio J. Rodriguez Mendez.
+2022.
+“An Analysis of Links in Wikidata.”
+In *ESWC 2022: The Semantic Web*, 21–38.
+Crete, Greece: Springer. https://doi.org/10.1007/978-3-031-06981-9_2.

+> Wikidata has become one of the most prominent open knowledge graphs (KGs) on the Web.
+Relying on a community of users with different expertise, this cross-domain KG is directly related to other data sources.
+This paper investigates how Wikidata is linked to other data sources in the Linked Data ecosystem.
+To this end, the authors adapt previous definitions of ontology links and instance links to the terminological part of the Wikidata vocabulary and perform an analysis of the links in Wikidata to external datasets and ontologies from the Linked Data ecosystem.
+As a side effect, this reveals insights on the ontological expressiveness of meta-properties used in Wikidata.
+The results of this analysis show that while Wikidata defines a large number of individuals, classes and properties within its own namespace, they are not (yet) extensively linked.
+They discuss reasons for this and conclude with some suggestions to increase the interconnectedness of Wikidata with other KGs.

+***

 Han, Sooyeon, and JongGyu Han.
 2022.
 “Case Study on an Integrated Interoperable Metadata Model for Geoscience Information Resources.” *Geoscience Data Journal*, 16. https://doi.org/10.1002/gdj3.150.

 > The article covers the creation of a metadata schema to promote interoperability and characterize historically collected geoscience data.
 While not in the same field, the article shows the steps taken to develop a switching-across methodology, as well as an example of the methodology.

+***

+Hansson, Karin, and Anna Näslund Dahlgren.
+2022.
+“Choice, Negotiation, and Pluralism: A Conceptual Framework for Participatory Technologies in Museum Collections.” *Computer Supported Cooperative Work (CSCW)* 31 (4):603–31. https://doi.org/10.1007/s10606-022-09441-8.

+> In an era of big data and fake news, museums’ collection practices are particularly important democratic cornerstones.
+Participatory technologies such as crowdsourcing or wikis have been put forward as a means to make museum collections more open and searchable, motivated by a desire for efficiency but also as a way to engage the public in the development of a more diverse and polyphonic heritage.
+However, there is a lack of a nuanced vocabulary to describe participatory technologies in terms of democracy.
+Without a deeper understanding of how technology shapes the overall structures, there is a risk that the tools instead undermine democratic ambitions.

 ***